 Biological Sciences: A Hub for Learning

-Our undergraduate programs in biology, medical laboratory science (medical technology), bioinformatics, biochemistry and molecular biology, and pre-health professions along with our labs and facilities are growing.
-Studies are diverse and interdisciplinary in nature.
+We offer six exciting undergraduate majors that highlight our strength in biochemistry and molecular biology, ecology and environmental sciences, and health sciences.
+Our studies are diverse and interdisciplinary in nature.
 Research is cutting-edge in topics including plant biochemistry and molecular biology; human ecosystems; human diseases; genetics and physiology; microbiology; and aquatic biology and ecology.
 Explore our degrees to learn more about what the Department of Biological Sciences can offer you.

 Investigate a program with a variety of innovative specializations and nearly limitless career opportunities.
 The BS in Medical Laboratory Sciences begins with the fundamentals, then allows you to focus on medical technology, cytotechnology, or secondary education—you can even choose the amount of time you spend on your degree.
 You’ll spend ample time in labs and research settings, including a yearlong clinical practicum.
 Our graduates are extremely employable and in high demand, easily finding careers and placements in a variety of settings.